Ember-SC/yourjargon/README.md

 Observe the test report. *NOTE: this is set up so that every time you save a javascript file, all the client tests are run again.*

+# Updating dependencies

+Using the ember-rails gem you can pull ember & ember-data to the latest w/ this command:

+rails generate ember:install --head

 # Contributing